 I’m part of so many online design forums & design communities worldwide, and I tend to see there are endless discussions via comments especially on design topics.
 Those comments that are way too long, let’s say more than 300–400 words long.
 Believe me, those individual comments (I would rather call them design opinions or views) are too good and helpful.

 One of these comments can be converted into your blog post, and why not!

-It’s just a matter of putting them into a right format for the world to read.
+It’s just a matter of putting them into the right format for the world to read.
 That’s it!
 Is it hard?

 Design groups are not for all

-And there are nth number of personal views on that given topic.
+And there is an nth number of personal views on that given topic.
 But, if you’re not part of that design group, you won’t be able to find that topic using google search because that group is not in public.

 The point is we’re forced to live inside a group of designers, pushed notifications, or thinkers.
 We need more opinions or design views from the world of designers.